minvws/nl-kat-coordination/docs/source/user-manual/getting-started/introduction.rst

 How far OpenKAT goes with its search depends on the clearance levels that are provided.
 Read more about it here: :doc:`../basic-concepts/scan-levels-and-indemnification`.

 So this is what OpenKAT does behind the scenes, in simple terms.
-If you want more details about this process, please check :doc:`../basic-concepts/index` (simple terms) or the :doc:`../../developer-documentation/basic-principles/index` (for developers).
+If you want more details about this process, please check the :doc:`../../developer-documentation/basic-principles/index` in the developer documentation.

 User flow